ajama0609/emg_hand_manipulation/README.md

 # Methodology

 ## Data Acquisition and Preprocessing

-EMG signals were recorded using the **MYO Thalmic bracelet**, which contains eight equally spaced sensors around the forearm, transmitting data via Bluetooth to a PC.

 Preprocessing of raw EMG signals was performed using a MATLAB script.
 Key preprocessing steps include: